dmitriyakkerman/tailwind-starter/README.md

 **Usage**

-1.Clone repository
+1. Clone repository

 ```js
 https://github.com/dmitriyakkerman/tailwind-starter.git
 ```
-2.Install dependencies
+2. Install dependencies
 ```js
 npm install
 ```
-3.Configure `tailwind.config.js` file.
+  - Configure `tailwind.config.js` file.

-3.1.
-Specify your markup files, which use Tailwind.css in `purge` option.
+  - Specify your markup files, which use Tailwind.css in `purge` option.

-3.2.
-Customize your layout using `theme` and `variants` options.
+  - Customize your layout using `theme` and `variants` options.

-4.Configure entry `main.css` file in `src` folder importing those Tailwind.css entities you need in development:
+4. Configure entry `main.css` file in `src` folder importing those Tailwind.css entities you need in development:

 ```css
 @tailwind base;
 @tailwind components;
 @tailwind utilities;
 ```
-5.Create your markup file using Tailwind.css classes.
+5. Create your markup file using Tailwind.css classes.

-6.Build your bundle using one of these commands:
+6. Build your bundle using one of these commands:

 Development mode build
 ```